sonofakel/order-pizza/README.md

 | Calculate price of pizza and toppings  |  small, medium, large and 3 of toppings | 5 + 3, 10 + 3, 15 + 3  | Done |
 | When toppings are changed after submit only add new toppings|  new toppings added | new results | Done |

-Notes:

-- Pizza object will take data from the following places.
-  - size ["small", "medium", "large"]; (radio button)
-  - this.cheese : cheese; (checkbox)
-  - this.peppers : peppers;
-  - this.artichoke : artichoke;
-- Prototype method for the cost of the pizza

 ## Description